-Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments on a ongoing basis and will conduct account reviews at least annually.
+Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments on a monthly basis.

 Investment Authority: We manage investment accounts on a discretionary basis whereby we will decide which investments to buy or sell for your account.
 We have discretion to select, retain or replace third-party managers to manage your accounts.
 You may limit our discretionary authority (for example, limiting the types of securities that can be purchased or sold for your account) by providing our firm with your restrictions and guidelines in writing.
 We also offer non-discretionary investment management services whereby we will provide advice, but you will ultimately decide which investments to buy and sell for your account.
 You have an unrestricted right to decline to implement any advice provided by our firm on a non-discretionary basis.